oracle/python-oracledb/doc/src/api_manual/module.rst

     This constant is used to specify that an exception should be raised if there are no free sessions available in the pool.

+    This enumerated value can also be identified by ``oracledb.PoolGetMode.NOWAIT``.

     .. note::